ptitSeb/box64/README.md

 ## 📄 Additional Platform-Specific Notes

 ### Unity Game Emulation

-- Many Unity games require OpenGL 3+, which may be challenging on ARM SBCs.
+- Many Unity games require OpenGL 3+, which may be challenging on ARM/RISC-V SBCs.
-- **Tip for Pi4 and Pi5 Users:** Set `MESA_GL_VERSION_OVERRIDE=3.2` with `BOX64_DYNAREC_STRONGMEM=1` to prevent freezes and enable strong memory mode.
+- **Tip for Pi4 and Pi5 Users**: Set `MESA_GL_VERSION_OVERRIDE=3.2` with `BOX64_DYNAREC_STRONGMEM=1` to prevent freezes and enable strong memory mode.
-- **Using Panfrost:** For better compatibility on ARM, enable `PAN_MESA_DEBUG=gl3` to force higher OpenGL profiles.
+- **Using Panfrost**: For better compatibility on ARM, enable `PAN_MESA_DEBUG=gl3` to force higher OpenGL profiles.
 This can help if a game starts but quits unexpectedly before showing any content.

-Let me know if you’d like further adjustments!

 ### GTK Programs

-- Box64 now wraps GTK libraries, supporting both gtk2 and gtk3.
+Box64 wraps GTK libraries, supporting both gtk2 and gtk3.

 ### Steam

-- Steam requires Box86 due to its 32-bit client app, but uses 64-bit local server binaries.
+Steam requires Box86 due to its 32-bit client app, but uses 64-bit local server binaries.
 Systems with less than 6GB RAM may need a swap file for optimal performance.

 ### Wine

-- Box64 supports Wine64 and Proton.
+Box64 supports Wine64 and Proton.
 For 32-bit components, Box86 is required.
 Systems with both Box64 and Box86 can run 32- and 64-bit Windows programs.

+**Note**: You can use Wine WOW64 build to run x86 Windows programs in Box64-only environments, this is still experimental, but it works in most cases.

 ### Vulkan

-- Box64 wraps Vulkan libraries.
-Limited testing done with AMD RX550 and Freedreno drivers.
+Box64 wraps Vulkan libraries.

 ----
 Final word